When

 Imperial College London

-Andrew has been Acquisitions & Content Services Manager at Imperial College London since May 2020.
-This is a strategic role which looks after acquisitions, metadata and document delivery across seven libraries, identifying and implementing new technologies and innovations, and advising the Library leadership team and colleagues across the College on sector developments. |
+Andrew has been Acquisitions and Content Services Manager at Imperial College London since May 2020.
+This is a strategic role which looks after acquisitions, metadata and document delivery across seven Imperial College Libraries, identifying and implementing new technologies and innovations, and advising the Library leadership team on sector developments.

 12:35